francesco-innocenti/Neuro_AI_Papers/README.md

 by Kell et al. (2018)

 This paper optimised a deep convolutional neural network to recognise words and music genres, finding that a branched architecture with shared early layers accounted best for both tasks.
-The network performed similar to human behaviour, making similar mistakes, predicted human fMRI responses in the auditory cortex better than previous models, and showed a hierarchical correspondence, with the intermediate network layers better predicting primary regions and deeper layers better predicting higher regions.
+The network performed similar to human behaviour and made similar mistakes, predicted human fMRI responses in the auditory cortex better than previous models, and showed a hierarchical correspondence, with the intermediate layers better predicting primary regions and deeper layers better predicting higher regions.

 ### Somatosensation